 Sourcing raw materials

-Most of the eco plastic packaging, conventional and compostable, is sourced from either plant-based or fossil-based materials.
-There is a lot of misconceptions on this topic, many people believe that all conventional plastics are made from fossil-based materials, and that all the compostable ones are from bio-based materials – leading them to believe that a bag derived from fossils cannot be compostable or that plant-based conventional plastics will by default biodegrade.
+Most of the flexible plastic packaging, conventional and compostable, is sourced from either plant-based or fossil-based materials.
+There is a lot of misconceptions on this topic, many people believe that all conventional plastics are made from fossil-based materials and that all the compostable ones are from bio-based materials – leading them to believe that a bag derived from fossils cannot be compostable or that plant-based conventional plastics will by default biodegrade.

 This of course, is not true.